anoma/namada-interface/specs/browser-extension/architecture.md

 ## Authentication

-In `@keplr-wallet/extension`, authentication is handled by retrieving an encrypted mnemonic phrase and attempting to decrypt it, which if successful, will set the provided password in the state of the background-scripts class instance for some duration.
-This is how authenication works on `namada-interface`, with the caveat that being a client-side-only application, that state is lost as soon as the user refreshed the page, as the password is not persisted outside of the app state.
-As authentication will now occur within the extension, state can be maintained in the background services, and the interface will only need to query the extension to retrieve the authenticated state.

-The flow may resemble the following:

-1. The interface accepts a password and posts a message to authenticate via the proxy
-2. The proxy fetches the decrypted mnemonic from storage and attempts to decrypt it
-3. If successful, the users credentials are proxied back to the extension for persisting their session
+The extension has a simple authentication mechanism to give a user access to their seed and private keys.
+Currently, when the user enters a password, it is used to decrypt their mnemonic, which, if successful, will set the password in the application's state until either the service worker shuts down, or the user locks the wallet.
+This will be changed when issue [#199](https://github.com/anoma/namada-interface/issues/199) is implemented, which will instead decrypt a randomly generated value instead of directly decrypting the mnemonic in order to verify the password and authenticate the user.
+This value will be generated when the user initializes the browser extension.

 ## Manifest considerations